liquid-rocketry-illinois/RCP-Host/RCP.md

 #### Length Bits

-The remaining 6 bits of the header byte are used to indicate the length of the packet following the header byte, including the class byte (specified below).
+The remaining 6 bits of the header byte are used to indicate the length of the packet following the class byte.

 A length of 0 is reserved for emergency stops.
 If a target receives a packet with length zero at any time, it should immediately enter an emergency stop state.
 This exact state is dependent on the target and it's physical structure, and when receiving this packet it should complete whatever emergency protocols it has.
+An emergency stop packet contains only this header byte, and no other bytes.

-Any other length from 1 to 63 specifies the length of the packet excluding this header byte.
+Any other length from 1 to 63 specifies the length of the packet excluding this header byte and the class byte.

 ### Class Byte

 This byte indicates the purpose of the rest of the packet.
 The exact function and definition of the class byte depends on if the packet is for control or for data.
-This byte is included in the length field of the header byte.
-The class byte typically encodes a device class and whether the operation is read or write.
+This byte is not included in the length field of the header byte.

 ## Control Packets

 Control packets are sent from the host to the target to request an update to the target state, or to request data from the target.
-The function of the control packet is determined by the value of the class byte.
+The device to be addressed of a control packet is determined by the value of the class byte.

-The meanings of the class byte are as follows:

-- 0x00: Test State write
-- 0x80: Test State read
-- 0x01: Solenoid write
-- 0x81: Solenoid read
-- 0x02: Stepper motor write
-- 0x82: Stepper motor read
-- Remaining codes are not yet defined and can be used as needed.
+For every write to a device, the target should send the new state of the device after its state has been changed.
+For example, if the host requests a change to a solenoid's state, the target should respond with a solenoid data packet with the new state of the solenoid.
+This new state is not necessarily what the host requests, but what, in reality, is the outcome.
+This data can be used by the host to determine if the change was successful.

 ### Testing Command

 A testing command is a request to change the state of a test.
-This includes starting, stopping, pausing, and controlling data streaming.
-The testing command includes 1 additional byte (for a total length of 2).
+This includes starting, stopping, and pausing tests, and controlling data streaming.
+The testing device requires 1 parameter byte (for a total length of 1).
 This additional byte specifies which testing function to perform:

 - 0x0x: This indicates a request to begin a test.
-The first 4 bits of this testing command must all be zero, but the remaining 4 bits allow for a test number to be selected.
+The first 4 bits of this parameter must all be zero, but the remaining 4 bits allow for a test number to be selected.
 This allows for the target to have multiple test sequences preprogrammed, and the host can dynamically select which test to start without requiring new code to be uploaded to the target.
 - 0x10: Full stop the currently running test
-- 0x20: Pause/Unpause the currently running test
+- 0x11: Pause/Unpause the currently running test
-- 0x30: Start data streaming (Full details in data packet section)
+- 0x20: Start data streaming (Full details in data packet section)
-- 0x40: Stop data streaming
+- 0x21: Stop data streaming
+- 0x30: Query current test progress (running, paused, stopped, e-stopped, currently streaming data).
+The target should respond with the appropriate data packet.
 - 0xF0: Disable heartbeat packets
-- 0xFx: Enable heartbeat packets with seconds specified in the second nibble (excluding 127 seconds)
+- 0xFx: Enable heartbeat packets with seconds specified in the second nibble (excluding a value of 15)
 - 0xFF: Heartbeat packet
 - Remaining codes are not yet defined and can be used as needed.

-### Testing Query

-A testing query is a request for the current state of a test.
-This request needs no additional bytes, so the packet length field should be set to 1.
-The target should respond with the appropriate data packet.

-### Solenoid Write Request
+### Solenoid Command

-This packet class is a manual write request to a solenoid.
-This command contains one additional byte, making the total packet length 2.
-The additional byte encodes both the state requested, and the solenoid ID to write to.
-The first 2 bits indicate the requested state:
+This packet class is a manual request to a solenoid.
+This command contains one parameter byte, making the total packet length 1.
+The additional byte encodes both the operation requested, and the solenoid ID to address.
+The first 2 bits indicate the requested operation:

+- 00b: Query solenoid state
 - 01b: Turn solenoid on
 - 10b: Turn solenoid off
 - 11b: Toggle solenoid state

-The remaining 6 bits indicate the solenoid ID to write to.
+The remaining 6 bits indicate the solenoid ID to address.
 The target is responsible for parsing this ID and translating it to the appropriate hardware address.

-### Solenoid Read Request

-This packet class is a request for the state of a solenoid.
-This command contains one additional byte, making the total packet length 2.
-The additional byte encodes only the solenoid ID to read from.
-The first 2 bits of this byte are unused, and the remaining 6 bits encode the solenoid ID.
-The target should respond with the appropriate data packet.

-### Stepper Motor Write Request
+### Stepper Motor Command

-This packet class is a manual write request to a solenoid.
-This command contains 5 additional bytes; 1 ID byte and 4 value bytes.
-This makes the packet length 6.
-The first byte encodes both the requested function and the ID of the stepper motor addressed.
-The first 2 bits indicate the function:
+This packet class is a manual request to a stepper motor.
+This command contains a variable number of parameter bytes depending on the requested operation, but it is always at least 1.
+The first parameter byte indicates the requested operation, and the stepper motor to address.
+The first 2 bits indicate the operation:

+- 00b: Query stepper motor state
-- 00b: Absolute positioning
+- 01b: Absolute positioning
-- 01b: Relative positioning
+- 10b: Relative positioning
-- 10b: Speed based control
+- 11b: Speed based control
-- 11b: Unused

-The remaining 6 bits of the first byte are used to indicate the stepper motor to address.
-The target is responsible for parsing this ID and translating it to the appropriate hardware address.

-The remaining 4 bytes of information are the value for the indicated function.
-Depending on the hardware implementation, these bytes may be a 32 bit integer, or a floating point number, or another representation not mentioned.
+The next 6 bits indicate the stepper motor ID.
+If the requested operation is a query, there are no additional parameter bytes.
+However, if the operation is a write, the next 4 bytes of information are the value for the indicated function.
+Depending on the hardware implementation, these bytes may be interpreted as a 32 bit integer, a floating point number, or another representation not mentioned.

-### Stepper Motor Read Request

-This packet class is a request for the state of a stepper motor.
-This command contains one additional byte, making the total packet length 2.
-The additional byte encodes only the stepper motor ID to read from.
-The first 2 bits of this byte are unused, and the remaining 6 bits encode the solenoid ID.
-The target should respond with the appropriate data packet.

 ---
 The remaining class codes are currently undefined, and can be used for future expansions.